aspose-ocr/Aspose.OCR-Documentation/js/getting-started/hello-world/_index.md

 ## What's next

 Congratulations!
-You have performed OCR on an image and extracted the machine-readable text from it.
+You have performed OCR on an image and extracted the machine-readable text from it directly from a web page.
+Read the [Developer reference](/ocr/javascript-cpp/developer-reference/) for details on developing advanced applications with Aspose.OCR for JavaScript C++.